Start the service

 It is best practice to verify the incoming user’s identity via a phone call, text message, or other trusted communication channel.

-When a Guest signs in, their username becomes reserved until all Hosts sign out.
+When a Guest signs in, their username is reserved until all Hosts sign out.
 Guest usernames must be unique and consist of only letters, numbers, and underscores.
-Once the session ends, all Guest usernames are freed again for use.
+Once the session ends, all Guest usernames are freed for use again.

 Pause Guest Video

-Guests can be banned for the session either individually or all at the same time using the ‘Ban Guests’ button.
-Hosts can not be banned.
+Guests can be removed from the session either individually using the Kick action from their username or all at the same time using the Remove Guests and Cancel Invites button from the User Tools menu.
+Hosts cannot be banned.

 User Buttons